Better informing to encourage best practices

 Promoting responsible creation is part of our core values.
 In a spirit of traceability and in response to the French government's environmental labeling initiative, we have partnered with La Belle Empreinte to help Nona Source develop its system for providing information on the environmental impact of its materials.

 La Belle Empreinte is an organization recognized for its expertise in the environmental and social analysis of products and services.
-Their mission is to support companies in adopting impact measurement tools, helping them communicate autonomously about their traceability as well as their ecological and social impact.
+Its mission is to support companies in their eco-design initiatives through the adoption of impact measurement tools, enabling them to independently communicate on the traceability as well as the environmental and social footprint of their products.
 On the consumer side, La Belle Empreinte supports responsible actors to help them distinguish between genuine best practices and greenwashing.

 La Belle Empreinte is certified by the Association for Low Carbon Transition (ABC) and collaborates with organizations such as ADEME to promote environmentally responsible practices and support environmental product labeling.